doar-e/bak.doar-e.github.io/source/_posts/2015-02-08-spotlight-on-an-unprotected-aes128-whitebox-implementation.markdown

     return shuffled_lines
 ```

-Anyway, I wish I had time to implement what we just talked about but I unfortunately don't; if I ever get motivated to do so, I'll push my code on my github account as usual :-).
+Anyway, I wish I had time to implement what we just talked about but I unfortunately don't; if you do feel free to shoot me an email & I'll update the post with links to your codes :-).

 # Last words

-I hope this little post gave you enough to understand how white-box cryptography kind of works, how important is the design of the implementation and what sort of problems you can.
+I hope this little post gave you enough to understand how white-box cryptography kind of works, how important is the design of the implementation and what sort of problems you can encounter.
 If you did enjoy this subject, here is a list of cool articles you may want to check out:

  * [White-box cryptography: hiding keys in software](http://www.whiteboxcrypto.com/files/2012_misc.pdf)
  * [White-Box Cryptography - 30c3](https://www.youtube.com/watch?v=om5AVTqB5bA)